francocurotto/YDDM-re-old/NOTES.md

 implement monster teleportation were I allow monster to move whereever they want, and so I can test proper attack easier too.
 Good ideas!

+# 2021-03-06
+I have jsut finished testing teleport movement with 1 movement crest cost, and proper attack between monsters at correct range.
+All that is left is to implement proper movement and I'll have a proper game, that it will only be missing monster and items abilities.
+So close!